 Several years ago, there was quite a fuss about high prices and shortages affecting EpiPen emergency allergy injections.
 This epinephrine shot is used to avert anaphylactic shock that can be life threatening.
 Without rapid access to epinephrine (adrenaline), an affected person’s airways could constrict and she might collapse and even die.
 That is why doctors prescribe epinephrine auto-injectors for people to use themselves if they have known allergies like those to bee stings, peanuts or shellfish.
 There’s also a new nasal spray on the market called neffy.
-How well does it work?
+Readers want to know more about it.

 What Was the Problem with EpiPen?